SteveBarnett/Remixing/_thinking/kleon-trio-reread.md

 - There's a healthier way of thinking about creativity that the musician Brian Eno refers to as "scenius."
 Under this model, great ideas are often birthed by a group of creative individuals who make up an "ecology of talent."
 - Scenius doesn't take away from the achievements of the those great individuals; it just acknowledges that good work isn't created in a vacuum, and that creativity is always, in some sense, a collaboration, the result of a mind connected to other minds.
-- This is [yet] another trait of amateurs–they'll use whatever tools that can get their hands of to try and get their ideas into the world.
+- This is [yet] another trait of amateurs–they'll use whatever tools that can get their hands on to try and get their ideas into the world.
 - ... make a commitment to learning in front of others.
 - Think process, not product
 - Become a documentarian of what you do.